fedir/ghstat/README.md

 Statistical multi-criteria decision-making comparator for selected Github's projects.

+First of all You should generate a token for Your GitHub account: https://github.com/settings/tokens

 Usage example with statistics of Go open source web frameworks, maintained on Github :

     go build